Genre: 3D Platformer

-Take control of Liv, a mischievous spirit, and use her wind skills to blast your way through a storm that threatens to destroy your world.
+Stormbreaker is a 3D platformer game where you take control of Liv, a mischievous spirit, and use her wind skills to blast your way through a storm that threatens to destroy your world.

 Your goal is to calm the storm before it drags the world into total ruin.